Prior Events are Listed Here

 Lost Worlds in Historic 3D Stereophotographs.

 Immerse yourself in the Victorian and Edwardian eras!
 Exotic, forgotten, and everyday aspects of changing life were faithfully captured by professional photographers throughout the 19th and 20th centuries.
 Using their original 3D photographs, we will directly see emergence of the industrialized world, iconic places and events, and travel to foreign lands.
 Regional social, environmental, and lifestyle differences are presented through the eyes of contemporaries.
 Images are selections from 38,000 recently digitized original 19th and 20th century stereophotographs in the vaults at Photoarchive3D.
 Projected in three dimensions as originally intended.
+RSVP in advance to the BCAPG for event details.